gitHu6-newb/FoldingAtAltitude/README.md

 ### [Req quota increase](#azure-guide)
 We are just a couple CPU threads short of our ideal to fold with 2 P100's to burn through the $200 within 30 days if you are lucky enough to have consistently low pricing, so we're going to ask for a tad more just so that option is readily available should you need it.
+Folding with just one only used about $160 for me.

 7. Click the hamburger and select the very bottom option "Help + support" (MS calls these blades).